mohseenHamid/tsbc-challenge-5-mh/README.md

 ## Description

 Create a password generator using JavaScript.
-The tool generates a password upon criteria set by user input via prompts & confirmations.
+The tool generates a password that fulfils criteria set by the user via prompts & confirmations.
 This task heavily utilises array methods.

 ## User Story